thebarty/meteor-denormalization/README.md

 **WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!**

+*This is a first draft of how the api in version 1.0 could look like.
+I am looking for your feedback on this.
+The package is NOT YET written nor released!*

 # Meteor Denormalization for SimpleSchema & Collection2

 *thebarty:denormalization*

-*This is a first draft of how the api in version 1.0 could look like.
-I am looking for your feedback on this.
-The package is NOT YET released!*

-This package makes denormalization of your Mongo collections easy for you: Simply define your denormalizations within your [SimpleSchema](https://github.com/aldeed/meteor-simple-schema) and let it do all the magic. "one-to-one"-, "one-to-many"-, "many-to-one"- and "many-to-many"-relations are supported out-of-the-box thru our "HAS_ONE"- and "HAS_MANY"-relations.
+Outlook: This package makes denormalization of your Mongo collections easy for you: Simply define your denormalizations within your [SimpleSchema](https://github.com/aldeed/meteor-simple-schema) and let it do all the magic. "one-to-one"-, "one-to-many"-, "many-to-one"- and "many-to-many"-relations are supported out-of-the-box thru our "HAS_ONE"- and "HAS_MANY"-relations.

-The package will then automatically denormalize the data between the specified collections and keep them in sync on ``insert``-, ``update``- and ``remove``-commands.
+The system will then automatically denormalize the data between the specified collections and keep them in sync on ``insert``-, ``update``- and ``remove``-commands.

+With the help of the included "rollback system" and "bidirectional sync", data-consistency is ensured.

 It is designed to be **compatible with the aldeed:ecosystem** ([SimpleSchema](https://github.com/aldeed/meteor-simple-schema), [Collection2](https://github.com/aldeed/meteor-collection2), [AutoForm](https://github.com/aldeed/meteor-autoform), [Tabular](https://github.com/aldeed/meteor-tabular/)).